ekamperi/ekamperi.github.io/_posts/2020-11-27-have-you-ever-heard-of-covid.md

 ---

-While Newton stayed home, during the outbreak of plague, he discovered (invented?) calculus, gravity, and optics laws.
-His work, however, remained incomplete, as he did not address the burning question, **“Do you know anyone who became seriously ill with Covid-19?”** I don’t know where you come from, but this question has often been asked by conspiracists here in Greece (always in a rhetorical manner).
+While Newton stayed home, during the outbreak of the plague, he discovered (invented?) calculus, gravity, and optics laws.
+Being in lockdown myself, I decided to stand on the shoulders of the giant Newton and sketch the answer to a burning question, “Do you know anyone who became seriously ill with Covid-19?”
+I don’t know where you come from, but this question has often been asked by conspiracists here in Greece (always in a rhetorical manner).

-Being in lockdown, I decided to stand on the shoulders of the giant Newton and sketch the answer to the question above.
 For fun, I constructed dozens of toy models of social networks with different topologies ([Barabási – Albert](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model), [Watts – Strogatz](https://en.wikipedia.org/wiki/Watts%E2%80%93Strogatz_model), [Price](https://en.wikipedia.org/wiki/Price%27s_model), and random), with various parameterizations.
 Even with favorable assumptions about the transmission of the virus (and, therefore, its message), the vast majority of plots had a tail at their origin.

 <p align="center">
  <img style="width: 70%; height: 70%" src="{{ site.url }}/images/heard_of_covid1.png" alt="Covid-19 transmission in a social network">